 Dedicated IP Addresses

-For customers that want to manage their own IP reputation, you can lease dedicated IP addresses to use with your Amazon SES account.
-You can also use the dedicated IP pools feature to create pools of those IP addresses.
-Customers can either send all traffic from these dedicated IPs or use configuration sets to align specific use cases to specific IPs.
+• Customers can manage their own IP reputations by leasing dedicated IP addresses for use with their Amazon SES account.
+Customers can use the dedicated IP pools feature in SES console to create pools of those IP addresses, and either send all traffic from these dedicated IPs or use configuration sets to align specific use cases to specific IPs.
+Tailored for different customer use cases and sending patterns, SES offers two different ways to implement and manage dedicated IP addresses.

 Owned IP Addresses